Russell-Shean/Russell-Shean/Readme.md

 <!-- Moving hand wave gif: https://omrilotan.medium.com/rich-html-in-github-readme-bfb3de791441 -->
 This is my personal account.
 It's a mix of finished projects that could be put in a portfolio and a bunch of half-finished ideas.
 Here are some of the more finished projects:

+1. <a href="https://github.com/Russell-Shean/powerbpy">Power Bpy</a>:</br>
+Do you wish you could build dashboards with code, but can't because the client specifically asked for Power BI or your employer only supports publishing Power BI?
+Do you love Power BI, but wish there was a way to automatically generate parts of your dashboard to speed up your development process?

+Introducing Power Bpy, a python package that lets you create Power BI dashboards using python.
+Dashboards created using these functions can be opened, edited and saved normally in Power BI desktop.
+Power Bpy uses the new .pbip/.pbir format which stores dashboards as directories of text files instead of binary files letting you version control your dashboards!

-1. <a href="https://github.com/Russell-Shean/batch_scripts">Batch Scripts</a> to set up an R environment:</br>
+2. <a href="https://github.com/Russell-Shean/batch_scripts">Batch Scripts</a> to set up an R environment:</br>
 Reproducible doesn't mean just the code, it has to include the software and environment used to run the software.
 This is a windows shell script to help your coworkers and/or boss install and setup R for the first time so they can run the cool code you wrote!
 No more "but I don't have R installed on my computer" excuses!
-2. <a href="https://github.com/Russell-Shean/bigfoot_sightings">Bigfoot Sightings Shiny</a>:</br>
+3. <a href="https://github.com/Russell-Shean/bigfoot_sightings">Bigfoot Sightings Shiny</a>:</br>
    Here's an example of a Shiny project I've made.
 It's currently under construction while I make a bigger, better, badder 2.0 version, but I've still included V.1.0 in this list because it shows a bunch of cool CSS and JS tricks that can be employed to make a shiny shinier.
-3. <a href="https://github.com/Russell-Shean/powerbpy">Power Bpy</a>:</br>
-Do you wish you could build dashboard with python or R, but can't because the client specifically asked for Power BI or your employer only supports publishing Power BI?
-Do you love love love Power BI, but wish there was a way to automatically generate parts of your dashboard to speed up your development process?
-Introducing Power Bpy, a python package that lets you create Power BI dashboards using functions 💪 instead of the point-and-click interface 🥹.
-Dashboards created using these functions can be opened, edited and saved normally in Power BI desktop.

 4. <a href="https://www.russellshean.com/blog_posts/geocoding-instructions/code_sample.html">Offline Geocoding</a>:</br>
 This blog post shows how to setup a free open-source offline geocoding database using Docker and <a href="https://nominatim.org/">Nominatim</a>.
 It also shows R code for sending address's to the database and creating some simple maps.
 The code sample is written as a tutorial for epidemiologists who want to avoid sending patient addresses to online geocoding services out of privacy concerns.
 Created using R and Quarto.